 That’s why it was a shock when her Dad reached out to me for advice.

 “We’ve learned that Marian has been hiding some things from us,” he told me.
 “It could just be teenage rebellion, but we’re concerned about what could be behind it.
 On one hand, I want to confront her about it, but, I also don’t want her to shut down.
 I’m afraid pushing her too hard may make her shut down and that could be the worst thing for her in this situation.”

 My advice was simple.
 Demonstrate, through the way you approach the situation, just how serious this is and just how much you love her.
 Do not let her doubt that you are intervening for her benefit.
 Show her that you would go a million miles to ensure that she stays out of trouble.

 Within two hours, my friend was at his daughter’s school.
 He pulled Marian out of class and asked her to get any books she might need since she would not be coming back to school that day.
 He explained that a family emergency had come up and that he would explain more in the car.

-Once in the car, he reminded Marian of his love and that there are some things that families have to deal with together.
-He told her that these things are more important than school and more important than the work meetings he had cancelled.
+Once in the car, he reminded Marian of his love for her and that there are some things that families have to deal with together.
+He told her that these things are more important than school and more important than the work meetings he had canceled.
 He explained that these things required the entire family to drop everything and support one another.